District set to represent at 2017 Pride Parade on July 15

-Students, faculty, and staff from the San Diego Community College District will march under the district banner at the annual Pride Parade on July 15, one of the largest in the country.
+Hundreds of students, faculty, and staff in the San Diego Community College District will march under the district banner during the 2017 San Diego Pride Parade, one of the largest parades of its kind in the country.

 For more information about the Pride Parade, visit sdpride.org/parade.